Associate Professor of Biology

 - Serving as co-director for the Indiana Science Olympiad regional tournament hosted by Goshen College every February.

 Cell Biology and Genetics (Biol 120)An introduction to the structure, genetics, and physiology of the cell focusing on mechanisms of cellular communication.
-Lab experiences emphasize bacteria culture, eukaryotic cell culture, microscopy, and Drosophila crossing. spring 2013 syllabus
+Lab experiences emphasize bacteria culture, eukaryotic cell culture, microscopy, DNA isolation, amplification, and sequencing, and Drosophila crossing.

 Identity, Culture, and Community (Core 100)Students acquire perspectives and skills to prepare them to thrive in intercultural experiences in the college community and beyond.
 Students explore and analyze the construction of identity, the components of culture, and elements of community.